xrpapak/nba-basketball-performance-analysis/README.md

 ---

 ## 📊 Final Thoughts
-This project illustrates how pure SQL — when combined with strategic analysis — can powerfully uncover stories hidden in data.
+This project illustrates how pure SQL (when combined with strategic analysis) can powerfully uncover stories hidden in data.
 It’s also an example of using data contextually: not just querying for numbers, but explaining what those numbers **mean**.

 ---